meteor-gazelle/meteor-gazelle/CONTRIBUTING.md

 git config --local user.signingkey
 ```
 * Consider using a VPN or [Tor](https://torproject.org) for additional anonimity.
 Don't forget to proxy any `git` operations as well.
+ * Using proxies might cause GitHub to ban your account for a little while because they suspect abuse.
+Contacting support usually resolves this in a couple of days.